This post may contain affiliate links.Please read our disclosure policy.

 Can Sweet Bread be frozen?

 Yes, you can freeze this Sweet Bread.
 You can freeze the whole loaf and then defrost it overnight at room temperature.
 Sometimes I also slice the bread, put it into zip-lock bags, and freeze it.
-When I want a slice, I just put it in the toaster and it tastes freshly baked!
+When I want a slice, I just put it in the toaster, and it tastes freshly baked!
 The yeast loaf can be stored for up to 3 months in the freezer.

 When to eat Hefezopf?

 Hefezopf is traditionally eaten during the spring around Easter, but it tastes great all year round.
-In Germany “Osterbrot” is often served for breakfast or tea.
+In Germany, “Osterbrot” is often served for breakfast or tea.
 Leftovers are perfect to use for French toast.

 Why won’t my yeast bread rise?

-There are many reasons why yeasted doughs don’t rise: The yeast you’re using is too old, the liquid used in the dough is too hot, or the place where you put the dough to rise is too cold.
+There are many reasons why yeast doughs don’t rise: The yeast you’re using is too old, the liquid used in the dough is too hot, or the place where you put the dough to rise is too cold.
 Always check the “Best before date” of your yeast before using it, make sure the liquid you add is only lukewarm (below 120°F, somewhere between 95°F and 115°F is fine), and put the bowl somewhere warm and draft-free to let the dough rise (Somewhere between 75°F and 85°F is ideal).

 Top-down shot of braided Easter bread with two slices gut off and lying in front of it.
 Next to it, there's a white plate with slices of easter bread, a square plate with butter and a small white bowl of strawberry jam with a spoon in it.